-- help with personal care, such as washing and dressing - help with daytime activities if it is difficult to meet others and take part in social activities - help with getting around if it is difficult - equipment and adaptations - help with care and support to assist with education - help during meals, such as with eating
+- help with personal care, such as washing and dressing - help with getting around if it is difficult - equipment and adaptations - help during meals, such as with eating

 Are you eligible?

 In order to be eligible a person must be:

 - aged over 18 in Young Offender Institutions or prison such as Wandsworth Prison - residents of an approved premises, such as a bail hostel - a person who had to move from their usual home as a condition of bail in criminal proceedings.